Antibiotics are used to prevent

 their gut.
 The bacteria remain on

-the meat from
+the meat from the animals.

 Drug-resistant bacteria spread to